devrel-workshop/101-AI-Enpoints/workshop/java/chat-bot-exercice.md

  * Endpoint to use the chatbot.
  */
 @Path("/chatbot")
-public class ChatBotResource {
+public class ChatbotBlockingResource {

   @Inject
   private MistralAIService aiService;

-  private static String robot="🤖:\n";
+  private static String robot = "🤖:\n";

   /**
-   * Use the chat in a blocking way (i.e wait that the model send the complete response)
+   * Use the chat in a blocking way (i.e wait that the model send the complete
+   * response)
    *
    * @return The model response.
    */